klavinslab/gro/doc/compile_mac.md

-# Compiling gro on Mac OS v10.9.2 with Qt v5.0.3
+# Compiling gro on Mac OS v10.9.2 with Qt v5.2.1

 ## Get Qt

 Go to http://qt-project.org/downloads to obtain and install the open source version of Qt via the online installer.

-Select Gt 5.2 and Tools.
+Select Qt 5.3 and Tools.

 ## Download and install git